churc/MajorStudio1/index.md

 ### [Sketches for final project](https://github.com/churc/MajorStudio1/blob/master/MetProjects/MetProjects_churchouse.pdf)

-### Note - spike in the number of artworks in 1900: hundreds of objects have Object Begin Date (and Object End Date) recorded as 1900, most of these are manufactoring companies noted as 'unknown designer.'
+### Note - spike in the number of artworks in 1900: hundreds of objects have Object Begin Date (and Object End Date) recorded as 1900, most of these are manufacturing companies noted as 'unknown designer.'